greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/operations/environmental-management/procedure-for-recycling-refuse-and-waste-separation.md

 ---
-title: Procedure for Recycling, refuse and waste separation
+title: Procedure For Recycling, Refuse And Waste Separation
 linkTitle: Procedure for Recycling, refuse and waste separation
 date: '2025-05-01T23:37:00Z'
 weight: 1